Learn How to Grow Black Pepper (peppercorn) in your garden! It is one of the most popular and essential spices in the world.

 Check out some clever ways to use spices and herbs in the garden here

 Black Pepper Plant Care

-Peppercorn plant loves humidity, the more the better.
-For this, mist the plant often with soft water.
-If you’re growing black pepper in pots place them on saucer filled with water, this will also increase the humidity level.
+The Peppercorn plant loves humidity; the more, the better.
+For this, mist the plant often with water.
+If you’re growing it in pots, place them on a saucer filled with water, this will also increase the humidity level.

-Do mulching with organic matter to prevent moisture and weeds.
+Do mulching with organic matter to prevent evaporation and weeds.

 Pests and diseases

 Want to grow jalapenos in pots?
 Click here

 You can harvest black, white, or green peppers from a single plant.
 The color depends on the different degrees of maturation.
 When the pepper is left on the plant, it becomes red after ripening.
 At this stage, picking and drying them in the sun for 3-5 days make them black.